paf31/purescript-book/text/chapter3.md

 Note that records can contain other records.

-Now let's define a third type synonym, for our address book data structure, which will represented simply as a linked list of entries:
+Now let's define a third type synonym, for our address book data structure, which will be represented simply as a linked list of entries:

 ```haskell
 type AddressBook = List Entry